ogmini/Notepad-State-Library/DFIR Review - Is that Windows Notepad Window really empty.md

 > Relevant Files
 > `*.0.bin` `*.1.bin`

-The windowstate files store information about opened windows of Windows Notepage and files are created for each opened window.
+The windowstate files store information about opened windows of Windows Notepad and files are created for each opened window.
 Information is stored about:

 - Number of tabs
 - Order of tabs